 The maximum harvestable right dam capacity (MHRDC) for a landholding is calculated using the WaterNSW Maximum Harvestable Rights Dam Capacity Calculator.
 The MHRDC is based on the size and location of a landholding.
 A harvestable rights multiplier is applied to each landholding.
-It varies across the state as it takes into account regional evaporation, periods between runoff-producing rainfall events and assumed demands on harvestable rights dams.
+It varies across the state as it considers factors such as regional evaporation, rainfall rates and patterns and assumed demands on harvestable rights dams.

 How do I determine the capacity of existing harvestable rights dams on my landholding?

 An important part of determining a landholder’s ability to construct new dams or enlarge existing dams is the estimation of the capacity of dams currently on a landholding.

 The instructions below provide a simple method to estimate dam capacity.
 If any of the dams are greater than 10 megalitres in capacity, then you will need to do a more accurate calculation to determine the dam’s capacity.